jgmalcolm/jgmalcolm.github.io/_posts/2016-01-24-systematic-reviews.md

 ---

-Reviews are a great way to learn about a topic as a new student but also contribute by bring clarity when multiple studies cloud the topic.
+Reviews are a great way to learn about a topic as a new student but also contribute by bringing clarity when multiple studies cloud the topic.
 This article talks about getting organized, narrowing your scope, and tips for writing the paper.